 - During the first half of the summer, my daughter learned the basic Chinese strokes through Chinese stroke order sandpaper cards.
 She also practiced writing basic characters through Montessori-inspired sensory writing trays.

-- The Chinese Characters Magnetic Spelling Puzzle was also very helpful for practicing stroke placement (detailed review here).
+- The Chinese Characters Magnetic Spelling Puzzle was also very helpful for practicing stroke placement.

 - We also had fun using our water painting calligraphy mats (available here) and writing in the shower on the steamy glass door!

 - During the second half of the summer, I tried to introduce traditional tracing worksheets that I made via the Arch Chinese website, but my daughter refused to use them.
 Instead, since she likes tic-tac-toe, we just practiced writing with that game!
-You can read more about how we used Tic-Tac-Toe to learn Chinese and download free printable Tic-Tac-Toe templates in this link.
+You can read more about how we used Tic-Tac-Toe to learn Chinese and download free printable Tic-Tac-Toe templates here.

 Since my daughter can do addition and subtraction up to 12 in her head, I thought that she might be ready for Singapore Math.